 So if you want to deliver a free download after a user has subscribed to your mailing list, for example, you only need to select the template, drag to apply, and you're done.
 It really is that simple, and it can save you hours of time.

-Here again, pre-built pipelines are also available to help you start selling right away without having to wade into the code or try to figure out a convoluted "if this then that" system.
+Here again, pre-built funnels are also available to help you start selling right away without having to wade into the code or try to figure out a convoluted "if this then that" system.
 However, if you want to control every aspect of your funnel, Kajabi gives you that freedom as well.

 Squarespace email campaigns review